igorsiviero/igorsiviero/README.md

 Olá!
 Meu nome é Igor!
 Seja muito bem-vindo ao meu perfil do GitHub!

 - 👋 Hi, I’m @IgorSN7 aka Igor Siviero.
 I'm from Brazil and I'm 23yo.
-I'm orking as a Full Tech Analyst and Creative Digital Marketing at Blue Media Services, in São Paulo - SP.
+I'm working as a Full Tech Analyst and Creative Digital Marketing at Blue Media Services, in São Paulo - SP.
 - 👀 I’m interested in show my projects and learn more about this wonderful technology world.
 Maybe to find more creators like me to create a great project (a game, for example).
 - 👀 If you're interested to create a game, app, website or any other tech project, text me!
 - 🌱 I’m currently learning and working with many programming languages, such as Python, JavaScript, CSS, HTML, C and C ++.